irskep/irskep.github.com/content/posts/2018-03-14-pcg32-the-perfect-prng-for-roguelikes.md

 the algorithm was only introduced in 2014.
 I wrote two implementations myself:
 [Python](https://github.com/irskep/clubsandwich/blob/master/clubsandwich/pcg32.py)
 and [Swift](https://github.com/irskep/RogueKit/blob/master/Sources/RogueKit/Util/PCG32.swift).
-But you should be able to find a good implementation for your favorite language just by searching Google.
+You should be able to find a good implementation for your favorite language just by searching the web.
 And if you can't find one, it really isn't too hard to do!
 It's just a handful of bitwise operations.